Laura Dahlmeier: Biathlon career

-Post-Biathlon Career
+Post-biathlon career

 On 18 October 2019, Dahlmeier released the children's book Die Klima Gang: Laura Dahlmeier und Freunde im Einsatz für die Natur, which she co-authored.

-For the 2019-2020 Biathlon World Cup season, she served as an expert commentator for the German broadcaster ZDF.
+For the 2019–20 Biathlon World Cup season, she served as an expert commentator for the German broadcaster ZDF.

-Since retiring from competitive biathlon Dahlmeier has competed in mountain running.
+After retiring from competitive biathlon, Dahlmeier competed in mountain running.
 In June 2019 she won the 39-kilometer Basetrail XL race of the Zugspitz Ultratrail in Grainau, Germany.
-In September 2019 she won and set a new women's course record in the 52-kilometer Karwandelmarsch race from Scharnitz to Pertisau in Austria.
+In September 2019 she won and set a new women's course record in the 52-kilometer Karwendelmarsch race from Scharnitz to Pertisau in Austria.
 In November of that year she placed 27th at the 2019 World Long Distance Mountain Running Championships in Argentina.